BarryJCuda/European-Super-League-Constitution/README.md

 - Each team will receive $300 for a Free Agency Aquisition Budget at the start of week 1 of the NFL season.
 - Minimum bid to get a FA off waivers is $0
 - FAAB dollars are not tradeable, nor will they roll over to next season.
-- There is a two Day waiting period for dropped players to clear waivers.
-- Waivers will lock when games begin and process on Wednesdays.
+- Waivers will process on Wednesdays and Saturdays.
 - Free agency/waivers will close following the completion of the playoffs and will not reopen until the conclusion of our rookie draft.
 - When free agency/waivers recommence following the rookie draft, each team will receive an off season budget of $300 that will be topped back up to $300 at the start of week 1 of the NFL season.
-Off season waivers will process on Wednesdays and Sundays.
+Off season waivers will process on Wednesdays and Saturdays.

 ### Trades ###